Welcome. This is the public technology blog of Tinaja Labs.

-With this blog I want to share the information I’ve collected from the internet and from those who also generously share their knowledge.
-There is an ongoing movement called “do it yourself” (DIY) which builds upon the open software and now open hardware standards.
-This movement makes the use of technology more accessible to a broader range of interests and the creativity, the ever expanding combinations and permutations of interactivity is unprecedented.
+With this blog I intend to share the information I’ve collected from the web and from those who also generously share their knowledge.
+There is an ongoing movement called “do it yourself” (DIY) which builds upon open source software and now open source hardware standards.
+This movement makes the use of technology more accessible to a broader range of interests and creativity.
+The ever expanding combinations and permutations of interactivity is unprecedented.

 In March of 2009, I resigned as Director of Software Development (BPO Management Services).
 In early 2010 I became interested in sensor networks and have been learning about sensors, wireless connectivity, data acquisition, data logging, charting and analysis.
 I have since built numerous sensor types, and have built a hardware/ software framework upon which to hang new installations.
 While the platform can sustain any kind of sensors and their subsequent analysis, my focus is on residential energy management with a goal of helping people understand their energy usage and thereby reduce the consumption and costs of energy in their homes.